 “Who covers the expenses of creating a work and when will they be paid?
 It is important to differentiate between payment for your services or work and the added expenses that were necessary for the completion of a project or product.
 From the beginning, establish if hard costs are included within your fee (and if so, consider a larger upfront deposit) or if costs are up and above your fee (if this is the case, establish what costs must be approved or which are pre-approved).
 Finally, make sure to define if the expenses will be paid upfront or if you will be paying out-of-pocket and requesting reimbursement.”

 Scope of Work

 “When do you start and where do you finish?
 Often times, projects are taken on or products begin with no true direction or trajectory.
 This lack of organization and parameters may lead to situations where a client continues to request work beyond the scope of what was originally contemplated.
 It is important to set parameters regarding the project or product so that you comply with what is requested, but also so that you are properly compensated for your work.
 The more specific and objective the scope, the better.”

 Revisions, Drafts and Changes

-Christopher Dischino leads Dischino & Company, a Miami-based law firm that provides legal advice and strategic consulting for the modern business, the entrepreneur, the free-thinker and those looking for something outside the box.
-With a knack for the creative and an entrepreneurial attitude, Christopher specializes in business law, intellectual property and corporate transactions, assisting private clients and corporate entities to establish and expand their businesses domestically and abroad.
-His experience allows him to create value for his clients by using resourceful structuring techniques to help minimize unnecessary costs and risks.
-Get more info on Christopher and his law firm here.
+About the Expert: Christopher Dischino leads Dischino & Company, a Miami-based law firm that provides legal advice and strategic consulting for the modern business, the entrepreneur, the free-thinker and those looking for something outside the box.
+With a knack for the creative and an entrepreneurial attitude, Christopher specializes in business law, intellectual property, and corporate transactions, assisting private clients and corporate entities to establish and expand their businesses domestically and abroad.

 DISCLAIMER: The materials contained in this article has been prepared for informational purposes only and are not intended to provide, and should not be relied on for, tax, legal or accounting advice.